 If you take your RV to Maysville, there are two RV parks across the river in Aberdeen, Ohio, that have a great view of the town:

-- Lively Lady Landing – A wonderful and scenic RV park across the Ohio River in Aberdeen
+- Lively Lady Marina & Campground – RV camping on the Ohio side of the river in Aberdeen

 Other posts from our RV travels to Maysville, Kentucky: